dmorinya/dmorinya.github.io/_publications/dascivio.md

 a sentimental partnership.
-Figure 1 depicts the number of gender-based violence reported cases in the different geographic areas of a particular health region in Catalonia, and it can be seen that the Covid- 19 pandemic has increased the number of reported cases dramatically, especially due to a differential behavior during the pandemic (mobility restrictions, mandatory confinements1), and a training intervention conducted over health professionals in this area starting in mid 2018.
+Figure 1 depicts the number of gender-based violence reported cases in the different geographic areas of a particular health region in Catalonia, and it can be seen that the Covid- 19 pandemic has increased the number of reported cases dramatically, especially due to a differential behavior during the pandemic (mobility restrictions, mandatory confinements), and a training intervention conducted over health professionals in this area starting in mid 2018.
 Despite the large number of complaints, it is suspected that they represent only a small portion of the cases occurring, as for very different reasons, the victims often decide not to report the assaults they suffer.